-The Great Barrington Libraries' collections are a principle means by which the libraries fulfill their MISSION to serve all members of our evolving community in a welcoming manner.
+The Great Barrington Libraries' collections are a principle means by which the libraries fulfill their mission to serve all members of our evolving community in a welcoming manner.

-The PURPOSE of the Great Barrington Libraries Collection Development Policy is to guide librarians and to inform the public about the objectives and criteria upon which materials and resource selection and deselection are made.
+The purpose of the Great Barrington Libraries Collection Development Policy is to guide librarians and to inform the public about the objectives and criteria upon which materials and resource selection and deselection are made.

-The Library Director is RESPONSIBLE for the selection of library materials and resources.
-She/he/they shall delegate this responsibility to appropriately trained and skilled staff members, who will be guided by this policy, literary standards, selection tools, the interests of library patrons, and the needs of the community.
+The Library Director is responsible for the selection of library materials and resources.
+They shall delegate this responsibility to appropriately trained and skilled staff members, who will be guided by this policy, literary standards, selection tools, the interests of library patrons, and the needs of the community.